More photo pros. More photo ops.

 Our first sightings of icebergs and snow-capped mountains indicate that we have reached the South Shetland Islands, a group of twenty islands and islets first sighted in February 1819 by Captain William Smith of the brig Williams.
 With favorable conditions in the Drake, our expedition team will accompany you ashore as you experience your first encounter with the penguins and seals.

-December 6–10, 2018: We are exploring and photographing the Antarctic Peninsula and the South Shetland Islands.
+December 5–11, 2019: We are exploring and photographing the Antarctic Peninsula and the South Shetland Islands.
 The South Shetland Islands are a haven for wildlife.
-Vast penguin rookeries, beaches ruled by Antarctic fur seals and southern elephant seals make every day spent in this amazing island group unforgettable.
+Vast penguin rookeries and beaches ruled by Antarctic fur seals and southern elephant seals make every day spent in this amazing island group unforgettable.
 Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing.
-King George Island, the largest of the South Shetland Islands, features colonies of nesting Adélie and chinstrap Penguins, kelp gulls, blue-eyed cormorants, Antarctic terns and Southern giant petrels and is home to scientific bases of many different countries.
-Macaroni, chinstrap and gentoo penguins as well as elephant seals await you at Livingston Island.
+King George Island, the largest of the South Shetland Islands, features colonies of nesting Adélie and chinstrap penguins, kelp gulls, blue-eyed cormorants, Antarctic terns and Southern giant petrels, and is home to scientific bases of many different countries.
+Macaroni, chinstrap and gentoo penguins, as well as elephant seals await you at Livingston Island.

 The Antarctic Peninsula’s remarkable history will provide you with a type of excitement often only associated with the early explorers.
 You will have plenty of time to explore and photograph its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible, wide variety of wildlife.
 Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as minke, killer (orca) and humpback whales at close range.

 We hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel.
 The latter are narrow passages between towering rock faces and spectacular glaciers.

-We plan to have as many landings/zodiac excursions per day as possible, given our progress and weather conditions.
+We plan to have as many landings and zodiac excursions per day as possible, given our progress and weather conditions.
 Some of the possible landings include: